rogeliomarin/Predictions_Weight_of_each_variable_LinearRegression/README.md

   The Negatives:
 - The more weeks go by our sales decrese.
 So we better capitalize on having better promos and agressive strategies in the first weeks.
-- Why are our clients not using credit?, we don't have that much credit options as out competitors? this can be risky.
+- Why are our clients not using credit?, we don't have that much credit options as our competitors? this can be risky.
 - The items Console 1 Bundle is likely to not be sold, is the category manager ok with this?.
 Are the competitors giving better price options?.
 Maybe better taxonomy/ keywords may improve our sales.

   The Positives: